khalid-hussain/shaheen/chap8.md

 enemy's.
 Musa had already sent a reinforcement of two thousand troops from Granada but in the past two days, five thousand of his troops had either been wounded or killed.
-According to an estimate by Abul Hassan's officers, the number of soldiers killed and injured was not less than twenty thousand.
+According to an estimate by Abul Hassan's officers, the number of soldiers killed and injured was no less than twenty thousand.
 But within the past two days they had already received fifteen thousand fresh troops from different cities of Andalus.